ddooley1/RC-Car-Spring-2023/README.md

 # RC-Car-Spring-2023

-This is the Raspberry Pi currently being used for controlling the RC car.
-If needed, the username is "pi" and the password is "raspberry2".

 On startup, the scripts needed to run the RC car should automatically open up.
 If for some reason you dont want the scripts operating on startup, modify the "/etc/rc.local" file, or I guess you could just delete the script.